 Black Bears in Connecticut

-This presentation by Paul Colburn focuses on the natural history of black bears in Connecticut, and an overview of black bear habitat, diet, behavior, reproduction and current research efforts.
+This in-person presentation, led by naturalist Paul Colburn, focuses on the natural history of black bears in Connecticut, an overview of black bear habitat, diet, behavior, reproduction, and current research efforts.
 It also provides practical recommendations for optimum coexistence with our black bear population.
-Black bear artifacts will be shared with the audience
+Black bear artifacts are shared with the audience.

 This event is jointly sponsored by the Connecticut Forest & Park Association (CFPA), Connecticut Department of Energy & Environmental Protection (CT DEEP) Division of Parks, and Friends of Goodwin Forest.

 The James L. Goodwin Forest and Conservation Center were gifts to the people of Connecticut from James L. Goodwin, one of America's first professional foresters and a long-time CFPA Board Member.
 The Center is jointly managed by the Connecticut Forest & Park Association (CFPA) and the Connecticut Department of Energy & Environmental Protection (CT DEEP) Division of Parks.
 For more information, select here.